robertpettis/pywrangling/README.md

 ### `rename_columns`

-This function is used to rename columns in a DataFrame.
+This function serves the purpose of renaming columns within a DataFrame.
+While the functionality is similar to the existing method provided by pandas, some users may find this function preferable based on their personal coding style.

 ```python
 import pandas as pd